thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/plugins/cloudflare-workers.md

 This plugin provides useful helper functions that can be used when setting up the [`@greenweb/grid-aware websites`](/grid-aware-websites/overview/) library using [Cloudflare Workers](https://workers.cloudflare.com/).

-After you have installed the `@greenweb/grid-aware-websites` package ([see steps](/grid-aware-websites/getting-started/)), you can use this plugin to:

-- Fetch the location of a user based from the Cloudflare request.

 ## Installation

 In your Cloudflare Workers project, install this plugin by running the following command: